Leave of Absence

 EVMS provides multiple types of employee leave to assist employees with addressing a wide variety of needs to take time away from work such as planned vacations, personal or family illness, jury duty, military service, and other activities/life events.
 It is our philosophy that providing generous employee leave benefits is an essential tool in trying to promote work-life balance and employee well-being.

 The following policies provide the framework for the administration of EVMS’ Leave Management Program:

 Paid Leave Policy

 It is the policy of EVMS to provide employees with paid leave benefits that can be used for employee needs such as vacation, personal or family illness, doctor’s visits, during holidays, or other activities/life events.
 All paid leave benefits are provided on a fiscal year (July 1 to June 30) basis and are subject to the eligibility and utilization guidelines set forth in this policy.

 Employees should refer to the Paid Leave Policy for additional information.

 Policy on Leave Under the Family Medical Leave Act (FMLA)

-The federal Family and Medical Leave Act (FMLA) entitles eligible employees to take up to 12 weeks of unpaid, job-protected Leave for specified family and medical reasons during a 12-month, rolling-year period.
-Eligibility for FMLA requires at least 12 months state service, and at least 1,250 hours worked in the 12 months preceding the Leave.
+The federal Family and Medical Leave Act (FMLA) entitles eligible employees to take up to 12 weeks of unpaid, job-protected leave for specified family and medical reasons during a 12-month, rolling-year period.
+Eligibility for FMLA requires at least 12 months of state service, and at least 1,250 hours worked in the 12 months preceding the Leave.
 A request for FMLA should be made 30 days in advance, if possible.
-FMLA types to include Continuous, Intermittent and a reduced schedule.
+FMLA types to include Continuous, Intermittent, and a reduced schedule.
 FMLA can be taken for the birth of a child, adoption/foster care, the employee’s or an immediate family member's serious health condition, and exigency leave (covered family member active duty).

 Employees should refer to the Policy on Leave under FMLA for additional information.